SeldonIO/alibi/doc/source/overview/faq.md

 ### Why am I'm unable to restrict the features allowed to changed in [CounterfactualProto](../methods/CFProto.ipynb)?

 This is a known issue with the current implementation, see [here](https://github.com/SeldonIO/alibi/issues/327) and [here](https://github.com/SeldonIO/alibi/issues/366#issuecomment-820299804).
 It is currently blocked until we migrate the code to use TensorFlow 2.x constructs.
 In the meantime, it is recommended to use [CFRL](../methods/CFRL.ipynb) for counterfactual explanations with flexible feature-range constraints.

+## Similarity explanations

+### I'm using the [GradientSimilarity](../methods/Similarity.ipynb) method on a large model and it runs very slow.
+If I use `precompute_grads` I get out of memory errors?

+Large models with many parameters result in the similarity method running very slow and using `precompute_grads=True` may not be an option due to the memory cost.
+The best solutions for this problem are:

+- Use the explainer on a reduced dataset.
+You can use [Prototype Methods](../methods/ProtoSelect.ipynb) to obtain a smaller representative sample.
+- Freeze some parameters in the model so that when computing the gradients the simialrity method excludes them.
+If using [tensorflow](https://www.tensorflow.org/guide/keras/transfer_learning) you can do this by setting `trainable` to false on layers or specific parameters.
+For [torch](https://pytorch.org/docs/master/notes/autograd.html#locally-disabling-gradient-computation) we can set `requires_grad=False` on the relevent model parameters.

+Note that doing so will cause the explainer to issue a warning on initialization, informing you there are non-trainable parameters in your model and the explainer will not use those when computng the similarity scores.

+### I'm using the [GradientSimilarity](../methods/Similarity.ipynb) method on a tensorflow model and I keep getting warnings about non-trainable parameters but I haven't set any to be non-trainable?

+This warning likely means that your model has layers that track statistics using non-trainable parameters such as batch normalization layers.
+The warning should list the specific tensors that are non-trainable so you should be able to check.
+If this is the case you don't need to worry as similarity methods don't use those parameters anyway.
+Otherwise you will see this warning if you have set one of the parameters to `trainable=False` and alibi is just making sure you know this is the case.